Perl Programming Lab

 - Add a comment line that shows the start of Part 6.

-- Write a function that concatenates an array of strings into a line of text.
+- Write a function that concatenates an array of strings,

 - Use the functions to count the words and lines in the file